mthielvoldt/TestRepo/README.md

 where the other developers are not git experts.

-Specifically, I am using this repo to find a way to make my local repo always accept changes to specific files, but never detect (or commit) those changes.
+Specifically, I am using this repo to find a way to make my local repo always accept changes to specific files, but never detect (or commit) changes that I make to the same files.